Finite Geometry Notes | Home | Site Map | Author |

 The third Gift is a large cube, making a whole, which is divisible into eight small ones.
 The form is recognized as that of the cube before seen; the size is different.
 But the new experiences consist in notions of relativity-- of the whole in its relation to the parts, of the parts in their relation to the whole; and thus the child acquires the notion and the names, and both in immediate connection with the sensible objects, of halves, quarters, eighths, and of how many of the small divisions make one of the larger.
 But in connection with the third Gift a new faculty is called forth-- Imagination-- and with it the instinct of construction is awakened."

-A somewhat different use of the term:
+A somewhat different use

 The Relativity Problem